almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/pom_everest.md

 color='white'

 	text = '''DISCLAIMERS:<br /><br />
-				1) ‘Peace of Mind’ Service Inspection expires after 5,000km’s or 4 months after delivery of your new Ford (whichever is first).<br /><br />
+				1) 'Peace of Mind' Service Inspection expires after 5,000km's or 4 months after delivery of your new Ford (whichever is first).<br /><br />
                 2) Braked towing capacity available when fitted with a Genuine Ford Tow pack.Subject to State and Territory towing regulations'''

 [[module]] #Footer AU Online